 A washing machine is one of the most popular consumer electronic gadgets that employ centrifugal force for its operation.
 The rotating mechanism of the machine is responsible to push the clothes, water, and dirt particles to the outer side of the drum.
 This dirt then gets collected in the pouch attached to the inner side of the container.
 Hence, the clothes get cleaned properly.

 8. Centrifugal Clutches

 A centrifugal clutch is an automatic clutch that is controlled by the engine speed by means of the gas pedal.
 It consists of a driving mechanism, which is connected to the shaft, and a transmission mechanism.
 When the engine rotates, the driving mechanism is subjected to rotation via the shaft.
 The shoes and the spider present on the inner side experience a centrifugal force, and they tend to move away from the center.
 However, they are held in position with the help of springs attached to them.
 On increasing the engine speed, the centrifugal force increases.
 Thus, the clutching operation is effectively performed.

 9. Swinging Fair Ride

 A swinging fair ride consist of a huge rotating head pivoted on a cylindrical pole.
 A number of swings are attached to the base of the rotating head.
 When this arrangement is subjected to rotational motion, the swings attached to the bottom of the ride move away from the center.
-This creates a fancy and thrilling motion in the attached swings, which is enjoyable to most people.
+This creates a fancy and thrilling motion in the attached swings, leading to an adventurous ride.

 10. Planetary Orbits